kristi11/ww-filament/README.md

 For help setting up [Amazon s3](https://aws.amazon.com/s3/) you can check out this [tutorial](https://laracasts.com/series/multitenancy-in-practice/episodes/7) by [Kevin McKee](https://laracasts.com/browse/instructors/KevinMcKee), a [laracasts](https://laracasts.com/) instructor.
-This is a paid tutorial but it's worth it.
+This is a paid tutorial, but it's worth it.
 I learned a lot from it.
 And, No I'm not affiliated with [laracasts](https://laracasts.com/) in any way.
-If you're having trouble setting up [Amazon s3](https://aws.amazon.com/s3/) you can contact me and
+If you're having trouble setting up [Amazon s3](https://aws.amazon.com/s3/) you can contact me, and
 I'll try to help you out.
 Or you can choose to use a different storage provider.

 If you are using [forge](https://forge.laravel.com/) you can add the credentials to the server environment variables.